Cooper Kupp Player Prop Bets for the NFL Playoffs | Los Angeles vs. San Francisco 1/30/2022

 Matchup vs. San Francisco

-- Kupp has averaged 39.7 receiving yards per game in his nine career matchups against the 49ers, 63.8 fewer than his over/under for Sunday's game.
+- Against the 49ers, Kupp has averaged 39.7 receiving yards per game in his nine career matchups, 62.8 fewer than his over/under for Sunday's game.

-- Kupp, in nine matchups, had a touchdown catch twice.
-But he did not have multiple TDs in either of those games.
+- In nine matchups with the 49ers, Kupp has had a TD catch twice, but never more than one in any single game.

 Recent Performances

-- In last week's matchup with the Buccaneers, Kupp caught nine passes for 183 yards (20.3 yards per reception) and scored one touchdown.
+- Against the Buccaneers in the NFC Divisional round, Kupp racked up 183 yards on nine receptions (11 targets) while scoring one touchdown.

-- Over his last three outings, Kupp has 21 catches (on 25 targets) for 362 yards and three touchdowns, averaging 120.7 yards per game.
+- During his last three games, Kupp's 25 targets have resulted in 21 receptions for 362 yards (120.7 ypg) and three touchdowns.

 Kupp's Los Angeles Teammates